gonatienza/python4cpm/README.md

 6. If a reconcile account is not linked, `p4cpm.args.reconcile_username` and `p4cpm.secrets.reconcile_password.get()` will return an empty string.

-### Dev Helper:
+## Dev Helper:

 TPC is a binary Terminal Plugin Controller in CPM.
 It passes information to Python4CPM through arguments and prompts when calling the script.
-For dev purposes, `TPCHelper` simplifies the creation of the `Python4CPM` object by simulating how TPC passes those arguments and prompts:
+For dev purposes, `TPCHelper` simplifies the creation of the `Python4CPM` object by simulating how TPC passes those arguments and prompts.
 This is only available if you install this module (in a dev workstation) with:

 ```bash